Lesson Accounts 101

 …or as a capital loss of $100.

-Tax loss harvesting in a taxable account can be a profitable strategy under certain circumstances, provided you know what you’re doing.
-If you would like to learn more about tax loss harvesting, it is strongly recommended that you consult with a tax professional.
+Tax-loss harvesting in a taxable account can be a profitable strategy under certain circumstances, provided you know what you’re doing.
+If you would like to learn more about tax-loss harvesting, see our detailed tax-loss harvesting article or consult with a tax professional.

 Please note that superficial losses do not count as capital losses for tax purposes.